Henry James: Early years, 1843–1883

 In the summer of 1857, the James family went to Boulogne-sur-Mer, where they set up house at No. 20 Rue Neuve Chaussée, and where Henry was a regular customer at an English lending library.
-In the autumn of that year, Henry Senior wrote from Boulogne to a friend that "Henry is not so fond of study, properly so-called, as of reading...He is a devourer of libraries, and an immense writer of novels and dramas.
+In the autumn of that year, Henry Senior wrote from Boulogne to a friend that "Henry is not so fond of study, properly so-called, as of reading ...
+He is a devourer of libraries, and an immense writer of novels and dramas.
 He has considerable talent as a writer, but I am at a loss to know whether he will ever accomplish much."
 William recorded in a letter to their parents in Paris, while the boys were staying in Bonn, that Henry and Garth Wilkinson would wrestle "when study has made them dull and sleepy."

 In 1860, the family returned to Newport in the United States.
 There, Henry befriended Thomas Sergeant Perry, who was to become a celebrated literary academic in adulthood, and painter John La Farge, for whom Henry sat as a subject, and who introduced him to French literature, and in particular, to Balzac.
 James later called Balzac his "greatest master", and said that he had learned more about the craft of fiction from him than from anyone else.

 In July 1861, Henry and Thomas Sergeant Perry paid a visit to an encampment of wounded and invalid Union soldiers on the Rhode Island shore, at Portsmouth Grove; he took walks and had conversations with numerous soldiers and in later years compared this experience to those of Walt Whitman as a volunteer nurse.
 In the autumn of 1861, James received an injury, probably to his back, while fighting a fire.
 This injury, which resurfaced at times throughout his life, made him unfit for military service in the American Civil War.
-His younger brothers Garth Wilkinson and Robertson, however, both served, with Wilkinson serving as an officer in the 54th Massachusetts.
+His younger brothers Garth Wilkinson James and Robertson James, however, both served, with Garth Wilkinson James serving as an officer in the 54th Massachusetts.

 In 1864, the James family moved to Boston, Massachusetts, to be near William, who had enrolled first in the Lawrence Scientific School at Harvard and then in the medical school.
 In 1862, Henry attended Harvard Law School, but realised that he was not interested in studying law.
-He pursued his interest in literature and associated with authors and critics William Dean Howells and Charles Eliot Norton in Boston and Cambridge and formed lifelong friendships with Oliver Wendell Holmes Jr., the future Supreme Court justice, and with James T. Fields and Annie Adams Fields, his first professional mentors.
-In 1865, Louisa May Alcott visited Boston and dined with the James family; she later wrote in her journals that "Henry Jr....was very friendly.
+He pursued his interest in literature and associated with authors and critics William Dean Howells and Charles Eliot Norton in Boston and Cambridge, Massachusetts, and formed lifelong friendships with Oliver Wendell Holmes Jr., the future Supreme Court justice, and with James T. Fields and Annie Adams Fields, his first professional mentors.
+In 1865, Louisa May Alcott visited Boston and dined with the James family; she later wrote in her journals that "Henry Jr. ... was very friendly.
 Being a literary youth he gave me advice, as if he had been eighty, and I a girl."